 David is a Senior Analyst at Apos Capital, a global long-short equity hedge fund based in New York City.
 He has known Maya since 2006 and has been supportive of her efforts since her very first trip to orphanages in the Philippines.
 He was the first sponsor of a child through Maya’s initial sponsorship program at Bethlehem House of Bread orphanage, and his belief in the program brought him to recruit friends and family as sponsors.
 Committed to finding sponsors for children and growing Maya’s Hope, David joined Maya’s Hope as a Director in June 2011.
 With a passion for helping children in need, David has volunteered for several non-profit organizations in the past, including Big Brother Big Sister, the Tuleeni Orphanage (Tanzania), the Upendo Orphanage (Tanzania) and others.

-Dave has been a technologist for the past 15 years, building infrastructure and leading operations teams to support the technology boom in New York’s Silicon Alley at companies like Gilt.com, Viggle.com, and most recently as Infrastructure Architect at Jibe.com.
+Dave has been a technologist for the past 20 years, building infrastructure and leading technical operations teams to support the technology boom in New York’s Silicon Alley at companies like Gilt, Viggle, Jibe, and Plaid.
 An inveterate polymath, he’s spent time as a photographer, motorcyclist, professional musician, amateur opera singer, paragliding pilot, muay thai fighter, climber of rocks, and wine nerd.
 He also volunteers assisting and coaching disabled climbers with the Adaptive Climbing Group (www.nycadaptiveclimbing.com).

 Keshia is a Registered Nurse from New Zealand.
 She completed her Bachelor of Nursing in 2009, specializing in care of the elderly.